By CONOR NICHOLL Cnicholl1@gmail.com for Sports in Kansas

 Haven: 4-year starter Barlow looks to give program first winning season in 19 years

 Haven senior Hunter Barlow stands 6-foot-3, 295 pounds and might be the state’s most experienced player with limited college interest.
-Haven coach Drew Thaalman believes Barlow can play at the next level.
-Barlow anchors both lines, and Thaalman said he’s been a good leader and hard worker all four years.
+Haven coach Drew Thalmann believes Barlow can play at the next level.
+Barlow anchors both lines, and Thalmann said he’s been a good leader and hard worker all four years.

 Haven is 4-2 and is home versus undefeated Hutchinson Trinity, ranked fourth in 2A, this week.
 Another victory gives Haven its first winning season since ’01.
 Haven will be at Sterling in Week 8.
 Haven, which bumped down from 3A to 2A this season, is 2-1 in District 5 and has averaged 34 points a game.
 The Wildcats have only lost 34-12 at Hesston in Week 1, and versus Hillsboro, 26-6, two weeks ago.